Rendani007/My-Projects/README.md

 # My-Projects
-Projects I did in collaboration with partners
+Projects I was involved in.